pcurry/gaia/README.md

 - ingests into a Panda dataframe
 - adds 105 stars which do not appear in any current Gaia data release (mostly due to brightness / detector saturation)
 - calculates distance from Sol in parsecs (from Gaia-measured parallax), adds as column to Panda dataframe
-- calculates adjust G-mag for stars (e.g. conceptually equivalent to Absolute Magnitude but only in the G-band, useful as a proxy for overall stellar brightness), adds as column to Panda dataframe
+- calculates adjusted G-mag for stars (e.g. conceptually equivalent to Absolute Magnitude but only in the G-band, useful as a proxy for overall stellar brightness), or in the case of non-Gaia stars converts from Apparent to Absolute Magnitude, adds as column to Panda dataframe
 - calculates x,y,z coordinates (with Sol as the origin, X-axis as Coreward/Rimward, Y-axis as Spinward/Trailing, Z-axis as Galactic North/South) in parsecs from Gaia-measured G-lon and G-lat, adds as column to Panda dataframe
 - inserts Sol as special case (e.g. also a star too bright to be detected by Gaia, and by definition has no parallax)
 - prints panda dataframe